 Previously, Warwick was an Executive Director with the Macquarie Bank Group, Chairman New South Wales and Australian Capital Territory and former Senior Managing Director for the ANZ Banking Group Limited, Chairman of E*TRADE Limited, Chairman of the Australian Sports Commission and Australia’s first Telecommunications Ombudsman.
 He has received a Centenary Medal and recently awarded an Officer of the Order of Australia for distinguished service to Australia-China business and financial relations, to education and to the community.

-Professor Whittingham has over four decades of experience in the Lithium-ion battery industry and is best known for being a key figure in the invention of the Lithium-ion battery technology which earned him a Nobel Prize in Chemistry that was recently announced in October 2019.
+Professor Whittingham has over four decades of experience in the Lithium-ion battery industry and is best known for being a key figure in the invention of the Lithium-ion battery technology which has earned him a Nobel Prize in Chemistry that was recently announced in October 2019.

 During his illustrious career Professor Whittingham has headed large projects for the US Department of Energy, Exxon and Schlumberger.
 He has 16 US patents and has been involved in writing over 240 pieces of scientific and engineering literature.

-Currently, Professor Whittingham is a professor of Chemistry and a Director of both the Materials Research and Materials Science and Engineering program at Binghamton University which is part of the State University of New York.
+Currently, Professor Whittingham is a professor of Chemistry and Materials Science and Engineering at Binghamton University which is part of the State University of New York.
 Professor Whittingham is also Director of the Northeast Center for Chemical Energy Storage (NECCES), which is an effort being led by Binghamton University, and includes as partners Rutgers University, Stony Brook University, Cambridge University, MIT, University of Michigan, University of California at Santa Barbara and University of California at San Diego.
 He was elected a member of the National Academy of Engineering in 2018.